ECON2951 – Economic History and Inequality

 The course is structured around lectures and seminar discussions.
 The lectures provide a broad overview over the topics both for students who take the course for the bachelor degree and for students who take the course for the master degree.
 There will be separate seminars for the two groups of students.
 The basic goal for both seminar series is to help students understand how one can bridge the gap between economics and economic history.

 The bachelor seminars for ECON2951 supplement the lectures and go through parts that require more explanation.
 Students are supposed to discuss the most important issues.
 The exam in the end of the course is a take home exam.
 Parts of the seminars therefore discuss how to best compose an essay and how to develop critical writing.

 A take home exam.
-You will have approximately three days to write and deliver your exam paper.
+You will have approximately three weekdays to write and deliver your exam paper.
 All submitted papers will be checked for plagiarism.
 You can find the date and time for the exam on the semester page.

 Submit assignments in Inspera